Navigation

 Use this calculator to determine the home equity line of credit amount you may qualify to receive.
 The line of credit is based on a percentage of the value of your home, which is also known as loan-to-value (LTV).
 The more your home is worth, the larger the line of credit.
 Of course, the final line of credit you receive will take into account any outstanding mortgages you might have.
 This includes first mortgages, second mortgages and any other debt you have secured by your home.

-For your convenience we publish current Columbus HELOC & home equity loan rates and Columbus mortgage rates below.
+For your convenience we publish current Cambridge HELOC & home equity loan rates and Cambridge mortgage rates below.

 Our rate table lists current home equity offers in your area, which you can use to find a local lender or compare against other loan options.
 From the [loan type] select box you can choose between HELOCs and home equity loans of a 5, 10, 15, 20 or 30 year duration.